ESSENTIALS OF DIAGNOSIS

 B. Hyperemesis Gravidarum

 With more severe nausea and vomiting, it may become necessary to hospitalize the patient.
 In this case, a private room with limited activity is preferred.
 It is recommended to give nothing by mouth until the patient is improving, and maintain hydration and electrolyte balance by giving appropriate parenteral fluids and vitamin supplements as indicated.
 Antiemetics such as promethazine (12.5–25 mg orally, rectally, or intravenously every 4–6 hours), metoclopramide (5–10 mg orally or intravenously every 6 hours), or ondansetron (4–8 mg orally or intravenously every 8 hours) should be started.
 Ondansetron has been associated in some studies with congenital anomalies.
 Data are limited, but the risks and benefits of treatment should be addressed with the patient.
 Antiemetics will likely need to be given intravenously initially.
 Rarely, total parenteral nutrition may become necessary but only if enteral feedings cannot be done.
 As soon as possible, the patient should be placed on a dry diet consisting of six small feedings daily.
 Antiemetics may be continued orally as needed.
 After in-patient stabilization, the patient can be maintained at home even if she requires intravenous fluids in addition to her oral intake.
 There are conflicting studies regarding the use of corticosteroids for the control of hyperemesis gravidarum, and it has also been associated with fetal anomalies.
-Therefore, this treatment should be withheld before 10 weeks’ gestation and until ...
+Therefore, this treatment should be withheld before 10 ...